 COURSE TITLE: SCHOOL-BASED ENTERPRISE

-Grades 10-12; 1 credit; 36 weeks

 COURSE DESCRIPTION: School-Based Enterprise (SBE) is an entrepreneurial operation in a school setting that provides goods/services to meet the needs of the market.
 The school-based enterprise class is managed and operated by students as hands-on learning laboratories that integrate National Curriculum Standards in Marketing, Finance, Hospitality or Management.
 SBEs provide realistic and practical learning experiences that reinforce classroom instruction.

 School-Based Enterprise will sell to consumers through a permanent location at the Oakes SRCTC and through internet marketing.
 Products will include school spirit wear, food and beverage items, school supplies, signs and banners and more, as well as providing services such as creative design, advertising sales and more.

 Sports & Entertainment Marketing

-COURSE TITLE: SPORTS & ENTERTAINMENT MARKETING Grades 10-12; 1 credit; 36 weeks COURSE DESCRIPTION: Sports & Entertainment Marketing is a business course designed to use today's broad-based athletic, sports and entertainment dynamic as a foundation for students to learn communications skills in concert with advertising, sales, marketing, and media development.
+COURSE TITLE: SPORTS & ENTERTAINMENT MARKETING

+COURSE DESCRIPTION: Sports & Entertainment Marketing is a business course designed to use today's broad based athletic, sports and entertainment dynamic as a foundation for students to learn communications skills in concert with advertising, sales, marketing, and media development.
 Students will learn how to develop marketing strategies with a focus on advertising media targeted at the world of college and professional athletics and major entertainment venues.
-The final project for the class will consist of student-developed multimedia presentations for the marketing of a professional athletic team or major entertainment attraction.
-Internet marketing activities will include learning how to utilize Google research and marketing tools.
+The final project for the class will consist of student developed multi-media presentations for the marketing of a professional athletic team or major entertainment attraction.
+Internet marketing activities will include learning how to utilize Google research and marketing tools and how to market and sell items with on-line auction tools including actual set-up and live sales on E-Bay.

 Work-Based Learning Experience